rsyncOSX/RsyncUIdocs/content/about.md

 RsyncOSX and RsyncUI is **not** professional software.
 There is only one developer, me, and I am doing what I can to keep the applications as stable and userfriendly as possible.
 I am not a UI designer and some user might find the UI complicated and less userfriendly.

 The development of RsyncOSX and RsyncUI will continue to be one of my prioritized hobbies.
-A long as there are users of it I will continue developing.
+As long as there are users of the apps I will continue developing.
 If you like using RsyncOSX or RsyncUI please consider giving me a star on the GitHub repository.
 Every single star is a motivation for me to continue developing and keep the apps updated for the latest version of macOS.

 ## SwiftUI based